Forming the Dutchtown CID

 Board of Directors and Committees

 The Board of Directors is comprised of residents, business owners, and property owners with a vested interest in the Dutchtown neighborhood.
-The board has established three committees whose goal is to focus on the CID’s priorities listed above.
+The Board receives input from the Dutchtown Committees regarding issues such as safety, promotion, and physical assets.

 Get Involved with the CID